-An exhibition of 10 thesis projects that explore the opportunity to rebuild one of the most vacant high streets in the UK.
-Rejecting demolition and landfill in favour of inventive and sustainable reuse, the projects intricately weave through the existing townscape proposing dramatic adaptations and promoting a sustainable rebuilding from this point of stasis.
+Our Masters studio at The University of Sheffield explored the opportunity to rebuild one of the most vacant high streets in the UK.
+Rejecting demolition and landfill in favour of inventive and sustainable reuse, the student’s projects intricately weave through the existing townscape proposing dramatic adaptations and promoting a sustainable rebuilding from this point of stasis.

-A series of finely crafted paper tapestries will be on display, made collectively as an expression of the town's unique character to understand the essence of a place.
+A series of finely crafted paper tapestries made collectively as an expression of the town's unique character to understand the essence of a place were on display.
 With the idea of making something from nothing, pieces of newspaper are meticulously reprocessed and inscribed with local histories, landmarks and stories of the town, impressing value through their careful making.

-This show is a culmination of a year's worth of research undertaken by our MArch studio at Sheffield School of Architecture.
-With careful covid precautions in place, we look forward to welcoming you to the slow opening on Saturday 19th September.
-The exhibition will run until the end of October open Tues - Sat 10-5pm.
+This show is a culmination of a year' worth of research undertaken by our MArch studio at Sheffield School of Architecture.
+Click the link to view the exhibition booklet online.

 In towns and cities across the UK, developments are barged through under resourced planning departments and hastily erected in a frenzy of overseas investment, gargantuan concrete frames and questionable cladding, whilst buildings of historical note and architectural character are routinely raised to the ground.

 Old Buildings, New Life brings together six practices from the north of England and mainland Europe to challenge this tabula rasa approach.
 The proposals speculate on how existing buildings can be repurposed, their activity intensified and a richer, more resourceful townscape can prevail.
 Editional Studio welcomes some of the most exciting young architects from across Europe to broaden our perspectives and enliven the debate.